-- · minimum net capital and capital adequacy requirements; - the use and safekeeping of customers' funds and securities; - · recordkeeping and reporting requirements; - customer identification, clearance and monitoring to identify and prevent money laundering and funding of terrorism, U.S. Department of Treasury's Office of Foreign Assets Control ("OFAC") and other non-U.S. sanctions violations, to follow FATF recommendations; - · tax reporting obligations under QI, FATCA and CRS regulations; - · supervisory and organizational procedures intended to monitor and assure compliance with relevant laws and regulations and to prevent improper trading practices; - employee-related matters, including qualification and certification of personnel; - · provision of investment and ancillary services, clearance, and settlement procedures; - · maximum loan and bank guarantees concentration issued to shareholders; - · credit risk requirements; - · liquidity risk requirements; - · acquisitions; - qualification of firm management; - · cybersecurity and personal data protection; - · risk detection, management, and correction; and - · various shareholders' capacity requirements required for obtainment of a regulatory status (banking holding, major shareholder, insurance holding, etc.).
+- minimum net capital and capital adequacy requirements; - the use and safekeeping of customers' funds and securities; - recordkeeping and reporting requirements; - customer identification, clearance and monitoring to identify and prevent money laundering and funding of terrorism, U.S. Department of Treasury's Office of Foreign Assets Control ("OFAC") and other non-U.S. sanctions violations, to follow FATF recommendations; - tax reporting obligations under QI, FATCA and CRS regulations; - supervisory and organizational procedures intended to monitor and assure compliance with relevant laws and regulations and to prevent improper trading practices; - employee-related matters, including qualification and certification of personnel; - · provision of investment and ancillary services, clearance, and settlement procedures; - maximum loan and bank guarantees concentration issued to shareholders; - credit risk requirements; - liquidity risk requirements; - acquisitions; - qualification of firm management; - cybersecurity and personal data protection; - risk detection, management, and correction; and - various shareholders' capacity requirements required for obtainment of a regulatory status (banking holding, major shareholder insurance holding, etc.)

 The regulatory authorities in each jurisdiction where we are regulated establish minimum net capital and capital adequacy requirements which currently range from approximately \$2,000 to approximately \$22 million and fluctuate depending on various factors.
 As of March 31, 2024, the aggregate net capital requirements of our subsidiaries was approximately \$245.9 million.
 As of March 31, 2024, aggregate excess regulatory capital for all of the operating subsidiaries was \$573.3 million.
 Our regulated insurance subsidiaries are subject to regulations and standards in their respective jurisdictions, which require these subsidiaries to maintain specified levels of statutory capital, as defined by each jurisdiction, and restrict the timing and amount of dividends and other distributions which may be paid to their parent company.
-There were no state-prescribed or permitted regulatory accounting practices for any of our insurance entities which is materially different from that which would have been reported under the prescribed practices of the respective regulatory authorities.
+There were no state-prescribed or permitted regulatory accounting practices for any of our insurance or reinsurance entities which is materially different from that which would have been reported under the prescribed practices of the respective regulatory authorities.
 For the year ended March 31, 2024, our insurance subsidiaries have not paid dividends to their parent companies.
 For the year ended March 31, 2023, our insurance subsidiaries paid their parent company dividends of \$15.2 million.
 In the event one or more of our subsidiaries fails to maintain minimum/adequate net capital, we may be subject to fines and penalties, suspension of operations, and disqualification of our management from working in the relevant industry.
 Our subsidiaries are also subject to rules and regulations regarding liquidity ratios.
 Compliance with minimum capital requirements could limit our expansion into activities and operations that require significant capital.
-Minimum capital requirements to our consolidated financial statements in Part II Item 8 of this annual report.
+Minimum capital requirements could also restrict the ability of our subsidiaries to transfer funds among themselves and FRHC.
+For more details please refer to Note 31 Statutory Capital Requirements in the notes to our consolidated financial statements in Part II Item 8 of this annual report.